 Olympus digital cameras use file extensions for their digital images.
 Their specific extension for RAW format is known as an ORF file.
-Usually, you can only view or edit them with a specific program.
+Usually, you can only view or edit ORF files with a specific program.
 You can use file viewers or image editing programs.

 Here is our guide on ORF files and how to open them.

 What Is an ORF File?

-Raw files are non-lossy, meaning they don’t lose quality through compression.
+ORF files don’t lose quality through compression.
 They store image data, like colour, saturation, or contrast, exactly as captured by the camera’s sensor.
 In comparison, JPEGs lose quality every time you open them.
 Therefore, they don’t offer you the best editing possibilities.
 ORF files hold 12 or more bits per pixel.
 JPEGs only hold 8.

-Just like other Raw files, your computer might not be able to view this image file format easily.
-You need specific software to view, open, convert or edit ORF files.
+Like other RAW files, your computer might not easily view this image file format.
+You will need specific software to view, open, convert or edit ORF files.
 These could be editing software, specific programs from the manufacturer, or third-party converting programs.

 How to Open an ORF File?

-There are a few options for opening an ORF file.
-The best option is to use the Olympus Viewer.
-Olympus owners can get this for free.
-It works for Mac and Windows operating systems.
+There are a few options for opening an Olympus RAW image file.
+The best option is to use the Olympus Workspace.
+Owners of Olympus digital cameras can get this program for free.
+It works for both Mac and Windows operating systems.
 Just enter your camera’s serial number on the download page, and you will be able to install it.

-There is another program known as Olympus Master which came with digital Olympus cameras until 2009.
+There is another program known as Olympus Master.
+This software came with Olympus digital cameras until 2009.
 Also, a similar program called Olympus ib, which later replaced Olympus Master.
-If you still have this, it will work with older and newer ORF file formats.
+If you still have any of these, they will work with older and newer ORF images.

-There is also Olympus Studio, but this will only work with E-1 to E-5 Olympus digital cameras.
+There is also Olympus Studio.
+However, this will only work with E-1 to E-5 Olympus digital cameras.
 If you have any of these, you can still get this software by contacting Olympus.

-To open the ORF files on Windows, you might need a Codec Pack.
+To open ORF files on Windows, you might need a Codec Pack.
 This tool will help you open various formats generally not supported by Windows, including the ORF format.